AgataCzap/AI_models/README.md

 - Udemy Course: coming soon

 The course models are only for demonstration purposes of my understanding of AI code & theory, I do not take credit for them.
-Every author of the code is credit at every relevant page.
+Every author of the code is credited at every relevant page.

 List of my own AI models: